Like most other UU congregations, we use a service called Zoom to hold our services online.

 - Enter the name you’d like to appear in the Zoom meeting and click on “OK”.

 Congregants’ microphones are muted until they ask to speak.
 To let us know that you want to share, please “raise your hand.”
 Not your literal hand, but your virtual hand.
 How do you do this?
-When you click on “participants” in the toolbar at the bottom of the Zoom window on your computer screen, you will see a list with everyone’s names.
-What is important is the text at the bottom right of that window, where it says Raise Hand.
-Use that button if you’d like to share.
-(The feature is also available on a smartphone or a tablet, but may be in a different place.)
+Click on the Reactions button at the bottom of your Zoom screen and you’ll see something like this.

 And here’s a tip for those on a landline phone: you can raise your hand too, by pressing *9.